two-trick-pony-NL/MeesMonkey-Unofficial-Meesman-App/README.md

 Run the local server
 - ```npx expo start```

-# How MeesMonkey handles your Username and Password:
+# How MeesMonkey handles your sensetive data
-### Security Overview
 MeesMonkey uses security best practices.
 We're very aware that your username and password and financial data are sensitive and as a consequence we are very carefull with that data.
 By design we decided that:
 1. We don't store any of your data anywhere --> Any persistant data stays with you locally on your device